Epirasque/FTLshipGibGenerator/README.md

 In arbitrary order, *no promises if or when these will be done*:

-- Metal bits attached to the gibs, see progress section below
+- More content and improvements regarding metal bits (see below)
 - Additional debris-pieces independent of the ship image (think Flak projectiles), also added to ships with already existing gibs (there will definitely be a way to turn that off as it does not look like standard FTL gibs anymore)
 - Resolving remaining TODOs in the code